Home For Babies For Children For Mums About Us Book Now

 Oral-motor & referred families

-You've been seen by the right person for your child's speech, feeding or airway concern — and they've suggested that the structural foundations may also be worth looking at.
+You've been seen by the right person for your child's speech or oral-motor concern — and they've suggested that the broader structural picture may also be worth looking at.

 We assess the global pattern from the ground up — where tensions may be sitting, what the body has been compensating for, and how the structural picture relates to the oral-motor work already underway.

-We correspond routinely with the professionals involved in your child's care and make sure what we do fits into the broader plan.
+We do not make claims to help with speech, airway or tongue-tie related conditions.
+We look at the broader structural picture and correspond routinely with the professionals already involved in your child's care to make sure what we do fits into the broader plan.

 Dentist & orthodontist referrals

-Jaw development, palate shape and bite are shaped by posture, breathing patterns, tongue position and the broader structural picture — from the pelvis upwards.
+Jaw development, palate shape and bite can be influenced by posture, breathing patterns, tongue position and the broader structural picture — from the pelvis upwards.
 If your dentist or orthodontist has suggested seeing us, it's usually because they've identified that the structural foundations may be relevant to what they're working on.

 We look at the full picture and correspond with your dental team as a matter of course.